Easy As Cookies

 Instant Pot Directions

 • Combine all ingredients in the Instant Pot (affiliate link).
-If using a long piece of beef (like London Broil), cut into two so that the pieces lay on top of each other.
+If using a long piece of beef (like London Broil), cut into two so that the pieces lie on top of each other.

 • Place lid and make sure the vent is set to sealed, not vent.
-Select the longest Meat/Stew setting.
+Select the longest Meat/Stew setting, 40 minutes on high pressure.

 • Allow to vent naturally, or wait 10 minutes before venting.
 Shred beef and submerge in the liquid.
 Serve.